 There can be different ways in which first principles thinking can be applied:

 - The five whys: Start breaking down the problem in sub problems by asking “why”.
 The popular “why” technique could result in the statement which can not be deduced further.
+Here is a great video that describes what is five-why analysis and how one could identify a real problem in form of root cause and work on the solution to fix the root cause.

 - Socratic questioning: Socratic questioning helps in arriving at the first principles in a systematic manner.
 The following are some of techniques used in Socratic questioning: